BjarneJesse/ASReview_balancing_query_strategies/README.md

 ## Table of Contents

 - ```Simulation1A```
+- ```Simulation1B```

 ## Simulation1A

 In the first simulation, all current query strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
+This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
+We will do this with all the different parameters on default.

+## Simulation1B

-This simulation gives a comparison and evualtion of each of the current strategy's impact on a 'normal' dataset.
+In this simulation, all current balancing strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
+This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
+We will do this with all the different parameters on default.

+## Simulation2A

+In this simulation the interaction between the balancing strategy 'simple' and the different query-strategies are analyzed.
+This simulation gives a comparison and evaluation of each of the query-strategies with the balancing strategy set on 'simple', This means there is no balancing strategy.
+This comparison will be done on the same dataset as simulation1.